 My education and training

-Following a bachelor degree in Economics at the Erasmus University Rotterdam, I obtained my Masters’ Degree (drs in Dutch) in Business Economics in 2014.
-During my studies, I was mostly interested in strategic and organizational management approaches (Philip Kotler, Michael Porter, Peter Drucker, Henri Minzberg, Stafford Beer e.a.), and my final thesis was on Introduction of Telework (place independent work organization making best use of new networking technologies) in the Public Sector – which I wrote in parallel to introducing telework throughout the Dutch public service, thus able to benefit from combining pioneering experiences with theory.
+Following a bachelor degree in Economics at the Erasmus University Rotterdam, I obtained my Masters’ Degree (drs in Dutch) in Business Economics in 1994.
+During my studies, I was mostly interested in strategic and organizational management approaches (Philip Kotler, Michael Porter, Peter Drucker, Henri Minzberg, Stafford Beer e.a.), and my final thesis was on Introduction of Telework (place independent work organization making best use of new networking technologies) in the Public Sector – which I wrote in parallel to introducing telework throughout the Dutch public service in the early 1990-ies, thus able to benefit from combining pioneering experiences with theory.

 Following my study as Business Economist, my focus in the early days of my career was on ICT implementation and usage in work organization, and I followed a number of courses and trainings in data structures design, system development methodologies, Information Management and ICT project management (1987 – 1992).
 This, together with my working experience in those days, has provided a solid base for understanding how information systems work and affect interaction with people.